DataDog/integrations-core/eks_fargate/README.md

 #### Manual Installation

-To install, download the custom Agent image: `datadog/agent`.
+To install, download the custom Agent image: `datadog/agent` with version v7.17 or above.

 If the Agent is running as a sidecar, it can communicate only with containers on the same pod.
 Run an Agent for every pod you wish to monitor.